Container Gardening: Best Vegetables to Grow in Pots

 3. Citrus Trees

-Growing citrus in containers limits their size so I can add more varieties to my garden.
+Growing citrus in containers limits their size so that I can add more varieties to my garden.
 Growing citrus in containers also keeps the roots out of your garden beds.
 In cooler climates, container-grown citrus can be brought indoors.
 Use an extra large container that holds at least 20 gallons of soil.
+Learn how to grow citrus in containers in this guide.

 4. Potatoes